Congressional District # 02

-The Peters Cartridge Facotry Site is a partially abandoned manufacturing facility located at 1415 Grandin Road, Kings Mills, Ohio.
+The Peters Cartridge Factory Site is a partially abandoned manufacturing facility located at 1415 Grandin Road, Kings Mills, Ohio.
 The site consists of two distinct areas.
-The first area, Area A, occupies approximaely 15 acres located in the floodplain and alnong the south valley wall of the Little Miami River (PRC 1996) The topography varies from approximately 620 to 730 feet above sea level.
+The first area, Area A, occupies approximately 15 acres located in the floodplain and along the south valley wall of the Little Miami River.
+The topography varies from approximately 620 to 730 feet above sea level.
 The site is bordered to the north by the Little Miami Scenic River Bikeway and the Little Miami River, to the east by Grandin Road, to the south by agricultural land at the top of the valley wall, and to the west by undeveloped bottom land along the river.
 The ground surface is predominantly covered by asphalt and/or concrete.
 The remaining unpaved portion is characterized by steep terrain and mature deciduous vegetation.
-The second area, Area B, is a 56 acre parcel of unimproved wooded land on the southern, west/southwestern and east/southeastern borders of the fifteen acre parcel.
+The second area, Area B, is a 56-acre parcel of unimproved wooded land on the southern, west/southwestern and east/southeastern borders of the 15-acre parcel.

-The Remington Arms Company purchased the Peters Cartridge Compnay in 1934 and continued munitions manufactuin operations at the Site until 1944 when the Site was sold.
+The Remington Arms Company purchased the Peters Cartridge Company in 1934 and continued munitions manufacturing operations at the site until 1944 when the site was sold.
 The Remington Arms Company was acquired by E. I. duPont de Nemours and Company (DuPont Company).
 The DuPont Company, by reason of its ownership of Remington Arms, is jointly and severally liable for all investigation and cleanup activites at the site.

 The site is being addressed through federal, state and potentially responsible parties actions.